 PEBL Test Library

-Showing 9 of 35 tests
+Showing 15 of 43 tests

 An inhibitory control task requiring participants to suppress the reflexive tendency to look at a peripheral cue.
 A cue appears on one side of the screen, followed by an arrow target on the opposite side.
 Participants must indicate the arrow's direction while avoiding looking at the initial cue, which would impair target perception.
+Involves a screen calibration routine so users can calibrate eccentricity based on paper, ruler, or credit card.

 A test of executive function and cognitive flexibility where participants sort cards according to changing rules.